actorapp/actor-platform/docs/protocol/key-creation.md

 Eventually, in rev4 of MTProto we will eliminate using of TLS for better speed and security.

-MTProtoV2 uses Curve25519 for performing DH for calculating AuthKey
+MTProtoV2 uses Curve25519 for performing DH for calculating AuthKey.

+This technique use [TLS 1.2 RFC](https://tools.ietf.org/html/rfc5246) for it's basis and doesn't try to invent wheel, but improves performance of TLS:
+1) Not sending server certificates if not needed on every connection.
+2) One DiffieHellman to build one shared secret without repeating on almost every reconnect. (we will implement PFS in next revision of MTProto v2)
+3) Using only Curve25519 and AES-CBC

 # Changes in Transport's Package